dronefly-garden/dronefly/docs/guide_for_participants.rst

 and existing users to Discord itself, the iNaturalist Discord Server, and its bots and channels.

-If you already know the :ref:`Discord Basics` is and how to use it, you may wish to skip ahead to :ref:`Set Up Your Roles` and then :ref:`Using the Discord Bots`, the largest section.
+If you already know the :ref:`Discord Basics` and how to use it, you may wish to skip ahead to :ref:`Set Up Your Roles` and then :ref:`Using the Discord Bots`, the largest section.